ngzhekai/obsidian-note-sync/T AC3121/Lecture 1.md

 # Introduction

+What is Cryptography?

+*"**Crypto algorithms** are the equivalent of locks, seals, security stamps and identification documents on the Internet.
+They are essential to protect our on-line bank transactions, credit cards, and personal information and to support e-commerce and e-government"*

 | Term | Definition |
 | :---- | :--------- |
 | Cryptography | The study of encryption (including decryption) principles/methods that allows only the sender and intended recipient of a message to view its contents.|